How to Make a Paper Pinwheel

-Making paper pinwheels is an extremely versatile craft!
-It is easy enough that children can make it with little supervision and lovely enough to add some whimsy to any event you are planning to DIY some decor for.
-This craft can be made with recycled paper, or pre-selected craft paper if you are working with a particular color palette for an event.
+Paper pinwheels are versatile craft that is easy enough for children can make with little supervision and lovely enough to add whimsy to any event with DIY decor.
+This original fidget spinner can be made with any type of paper you have available.

 Using a ruler, mark the center of your square paper with a pencil.
-If you do not have a ruler, you can eyeball the center pretty easily.
+If you do not have a ruler, eyeball the center point.
 Next use your ruler to draw a diagonal line from each corner of the paper, halfway to the center dot you just made.

 Fold and Pin